-The Company has a service agreement with an unrelated third party to operate and maintain their data centre computing equipment for the purpose of mining crypto currency in Canada, Sweden and Iceland.
+The Company has service agreements with unrelated third parties to operate and maintain the Company's data center computing equipment for the purpose of mining crypto currency in Canada, Sweden and Iceland.
 As part of the arrangement, proprietary software is installed on the Company's computing equipment to assist in optimizing the use of the equipment.